ccsc2026/ccsc2026.github.io/_digidemo/plett.md

 categories: [digidemo]
 posternumber: DD02
 speaker: 'Christoph Plett and Anneke Dittmer'
-location: 'FACCTs GmbH · Köln (DE)'
+location: 'FACCTs GmbH, Germany · Köln (DE)'
 title: "ORCA6: Next-Generation Software for Real-World Application"
 authors: 'C. Plett, A. Dittmer'
 abstract: [
 "
-ORCA is a versatile ab-initio quantum chemistry software package for electronic structure calculations spectroscopy and molecular property prediction.
-We present an overview of recent ORCA developments with emphasis on performance scalability and practical applications for large-scale compound space exploration.
-Recent releases introduce substantial performance improvements including optimized parallel efficiency improved memory management and enhanced tools for high-throughput calculations.
-ORCA’s methodological capabilities have been extended across electronic structure model types molecular properties and multi-scale approaches enabling accurate and efficient simulations for systems of increasing size and complexity.
-Advances in spectroscopic methods further support reliable simulations of electronic vibrational and magnetic spectra.
-We highlight application-driven developments such as improved solvation modeling with explicit solvent treatments containerized ORCA deployments via Docker integration with GOAT for efficient conformer search and a brief overview of the OPI as a streamlined interface for ORCA workflows.
+ORCA is a versatile ab initio quantum chemistry software package for electronic structure calculations and molecular property prediction.
+Recent releases have introduced substantial performance improvements, including algorithmic speedups, optimized parallel efficiency, and enhanced memory management.
+In addition, ORCA’s methodological capabilities have been expanded across electronic structure methods, molecular property calculations, and multi-scale approaches.
+These developments enable accurate and efficient simulations of systems with increasing size and complexity and facilitate the generation of large, high-quality datasets, such as Open Molecules 2025 (OMol25).[1]
+<br><br>
+In this context, seamless integration of quantum chemistry software into modern Python-based workflows has become increasingly important.
+To address this need, we have developed the open-source ORCA Python Interface (OPI),[2] which provides direct programmatic access to ORCA’s extensive methodological toolkit from within Python.
+OPI offers an ORCA-native abstraction of methods, basis sets, and calculation types, enabling fine-grained control over ORCA-specific functionality through a modular, object-oriented API.
+<br><br>
+In this talk, we highlight how ORCA can be used together with OPI to build efficient quantum-chemical workflows.
+Application examples demonstrate how ORCA, in combination with OPI, enables automated high-throughput calculations across large molecular libraries as well as detailed analyses of chemical phenomena based on quantum-chemical data.
 "
+]
+references: [
+{'D. S. Levine, et al..', 'arXiv 2025', 'https://arxiv.org/abs/2505.08762'}, {'T. Tetenberg, H. Neugebauer, C. Plett, N. Santhosh, M. Bursch, C. Riplinger', 'accepted for publication in JCTC'}
 ]
 link: 'poster/plett/'
 ---